AtroxTheFox/Password-Generator-WinForms/README.md

 # Password Generator made in C# & WinForms
 A simple password generator, that generates passwords based on criteria given by the user.
-You can copy your passwword to clipboard.
+You can copy your passwword to a clipboard.

 ## Options
 - Lowecase